 He received his Ph.D. from MIT’s Media Lab, his Masters Degree in Computer Science from Stanford University, and his Bachelors Degree in Cybernetics from UCLA.

-Deb is the Vice President, Products for reQall Inc. Deb has over 25 years of experience in leadership roles for high technology companies.
+Deb is the Senior Vice President, Products for reQall Inc. Deb has over 25 years of experience in leadership roles for high technology companies.

 She is a results-oriented executive, with a broad background that includes expertise in technical management, financial analysis, business plan development, marketing research, and product management.